jeremykendall/php-domain-parser/README.md

 ### Domain name resolution

-The `Pdp\Rules` object is responsible for domain name resolution.
+The `Pdp\Rules` object is responsible for public suffix resolution for a given domain.

 ~~~php
 <?php